-- □ Label-switched paths (LSPs) are set up before use. \Rightarrow Connection-oriented - During setup, each router tells the previous router what label it should put on the frames of that LSP. - □ The label is actually an index in the MPLS forwarding table. - Indexing in an MPLS table is much faster than searching in IP tables. - □ Although speed was one reason for using MPLS, but the main reason is that the bandwidth can be reserved along the path. - □ Labels are local.
-The same label ID may be used by different routers for different LSPs. - □ The label ID changes along various links of the same LSP. - □ Label IDs are 20-bit long ⇒ 220-1 Labels.
+- □ Label-switched paths (LSPs) are set up before use. - ⇒ Connection-oriented - During setup, each router tells the previous router what label it should put on the frames of that LSP. - ☐ The label is an index in the MPLS forwarding table. - □ Indexing in an MPLS table is much faster than searching in IP tables. - □ Although speed was one reason for using MPLS, the main reason is that the bandwidth can be reserved along the path. - Labels are local.
+Different routers may use the same label ID for different LSPs. - □ The label ID changes along various links of the same LSP. - □ Label IDs are 20-bit long \Rightarrow 220-1 Labels.
 Labels 0-15 are reserved.

-• What is meant by bandwidth being reserved?

-The sum of the traffic cannot exceed the capacity like airlines.

-Can the paths be altered later?Or are they permanently set?

-The paths can be deleted and reset from the beginning.

-Would changing one path later potentially conflict with other paths?
+- What is meant by bandwidth being reserved?
+The sum of the traffic cannot exceed the capacity of airlines. - Can the paths be altered later?
+Or are they permanently set?
+The paths can be deleted and reset from the beginning. - Would change one path later potentially conflict with other paths?